 While the history in the novels Origin and Angels & Demons are distorted to drive their respective plotline, Angels & Demons’ specific historical references are centered on religion while Origin’s history is centered on science.
-In both novels, the historical references are true in the sense that the events and groups mentioned existed at some point in history; however, Brown exaggerates their true impact to the plotline in order to fuel his fictional story.
+In both novels, the historical references are true in the sense that the events and groups mentioned existed at some point in history; however, Brown exaggerates their true impact to the plotline to advance his fictional story.
 For example, in Angels & Demons Brown creates a conspiracy that Illuminati members have penetrated the rankings of the Catholic Church in order to ultimately cause their demise.
 He creates this conflict by stating that Illuminati members were arrested, tortured, and murdered by the church.
 There is, however, no evidence of physical conflict between Illuminati and Church.
 While there were Illuminatist who “were arrested in 1780s… they were arrested not by church authorities, but by governments.
 As for terrorist response to oppression, the Illuminati didn’t develop one” (Burnstein, 135).
 While Brown claims that the Illuminati have had century-long conflicts with the Catholic Church, there is no historic evidence that supports his claim.
 Similarly in Origin, the antagonist Avila gets a tattoo of the Francoist symbol on his palm.
 In the book, Brown distorts the history of the Francoist symbol by claiming that if Avila showed that tattoo to any officer who arrested him, he would shortly be released.
 This idea has no factual basis to it (Politico).
 Distortions to historical references are numerous in both novels and play an important role in making the fictional plotline believable to the reader.

 While the novels are similar in that the implications of historical references are distorted in both books, the actual history referenced is very different.
 Angels & Demons’ plot revolves around the battle between two historically mortal enemies: the Catholic Church and the Illuminati.
 Most of the historical references Brown includes relate to the Catholic Church and how it relates to the Illuminati.
 In Origin, one of the only historical references referring to the church is in describing the Palmarian church.
 Other than that, most historical references focus on recent advances in technology that allowed Edmond Kirsch to ultimately answer the two big questions of our generation.
 These contrasts between the historical references of Angels & Demons and Origin align very similarly with The Da Vinci Code.

 In The Da Vinci Code and Origin, both of the novels’ historical references are distorted to influence the reader into believing Brown’s fictional plotline.
-To make Brown’s plot more believable in Da Vinci Code, Landon tactically states that most of our modern interpretations of the historical references mentioned have become distorted over the past several millennial.
+To make Brown’s plot more believable in Da Vinci Code, Landon tactically states that most of our modern interpretations of the historical references mentioned have become distorted over the past several millennia.
 This makes Brown’s personal interpretation of the facts appear more believable to the reader.
 In the movie, for example, Langdon explains that the image of “The devil’s pitchfork” is really Poseidon’s trident, and the “Madonna and child” sculpture actually depicts the Pagan God Horus and his mother Isis, which appeared centuries before its modern-day interpretation.
 Brown uses this tactic to ultimately lead the reader to believe that the Holy Grail is not a chalice, which is what many believe today, but Mary Magdalene and her royal bloodline (Brown, DVC, 244).
 Since many readers assume that our interpretation of Christianity has likely morphed over the years as Brown states in the book, it is easy to believe these fictional implications of the facts.